L&YR Class 23: Ownership changes

 The class was long-lived, with the first engine being withdrawn in 1926 by the London, Midland and Scottish Railway and the last surviving in use until 1964 with British Railways London Midland Region.
 101 were in service at Nationalisation, 20 still in service in 1961.

 Preservation

 One locomotive, L&YR 752 (LMS 11456 but sold into colliery service in 1937), is preserved by the Lancashire and Yorkshire Railway Trust, having been acquired by the NCB for continued operation and as of October 2019 could move under its own steam despite overhaul being incomplete.
 This progressed at the East Lancashire Railway in Bury using primarily their resources in close cooperation with the current owners of 752.
 The locomotive was featured on an episode of the television programme "Steam Train Britain" which showed the locomotive under rebuild.
-Since January 2020 752 has temporarily carried the early British Railways livery as 51456 had it not been sold to industry, and featured in various events in steam before a complete public relaunch in the East Lancashire Railway Gala event on March 6 to 8 2020.
+Since January 2020 752 has temporarily carried the early British Railways livery as 51456 had it not been sold to industry, and featured in various events in steam before a complete public relaunch in the East Lancashire Railway Gala event on 6-8 March 2020.